raivivek/raivivek.github.io/blog/creating-graphical-overview-with-d3.rst

 creating the data layer in SequenceServer.
 A very critical and often demanded feature for the application was the ability to have a graphical overview of all the obtained hits.
 It had been sitting on project's urgent list for quite a long time and couldn't be delayed any longer.
-So, I assigned this task to myself after having a nod from the project maintainer Priyam.
+So, after having a discussion with project maintainer Priyam, I assigned this task to myself.

 ..
 TEASER_END

 There were a couple of options for solving this problem.
-Initially, we considered using Scribl_, a HTML5 canvas based library written specifically for drawing genomic regions, alignments, assembly data and so on.
-However the features and flexibility that we were looking for, wasn't simply available.
+Initially, we considered using Scribl_, an HTML5 canvas based library written specifically for drawing genomic regions, alignments, assembly data and so on.
+However, the features and flexibility that we were looking for wasn't simply available.
 And even if it was, it required a good amount of overriding on our part.

 .. image:: ../d3.png